 Define your intranet requirements

-Similarly, it is important to determine if the necessary characteristics of the required intranet software are unique, or if a platform already exists that provides the desired functionality.
+Similarly, it is important to determine if the necessary features of the required intranet software are unique, or if a product already exists that provides the desired intranet features and functionality.
 If such a platform does exist, buying becomes a more attractive proposition over building your own.

-Many companies believe that a custom-build is the only way to own an intranet software platform that provides all the necessary features and functionality.
+Many companies believe that a custom intranet is the only way to own an intranet software platform that provides all the necessary features and functionality.

 But that is not the case.
 In certain cases, such as desktop productivity applications, operating systems and financial management software, off-the-shelf solutions provide all the capabilities that any company could wish for.
 Engaging in a custom-build process to provide a level of functionality that already exists on the open market is a waste of time and money.